ibm-cloud-docs/containers/cs_troubleshoot.md

     </tr>
   <tr>
       <td>Critical</td>
-      <td>The Kubernetes master cannot be reached or all worker nodes in the cluster are down. </td>
+      <td>The Kubernetes master cannot be reached or all worker nodes in the cluster are down.
+Continue with the next step to find the reason for why your worker node is down.</td>
      </tr>
     <tr>
       <td>Delete failed</td>
-      <td>The Kubernetes master or at least one worker node cannot be deleted.</td>
+      <td>The Kubernetes master or at least one worker node cannot be deleted.
+Continue with the next step to find the reason for why your worker node cannot be deleted. </td>
     </tr>
     <tr>
       <td>Deleted</td>